 Seeking a Long-Term Cure

 Fans have nicknamed SRCH “Something Really Cool is Happening.”
 Because the model is versatile and disease agnostic, Oregon hopes to apply the SRCH framework to issues such as the rising opioid epidemic.
-In the three years since the program’s launch, SRCH has successfully scaled up in several areas, and a mini version for communities that aren’t ready for the full-fledged program is in the works.
+In the five years since the program’s launch, SRCH has successfully scaled up in several areas, and a mini version for communities that aren’t ready for the full-fledged program was developed.

 The implications of SRCH’s viability reaches beyond healthcare in the Pacific Northwest.
 With continued work, the SRCH framework may soon be replicated and owned by other states and agencies to bring multisector organizations together to address any range of complex health and social issues.

 “ Having Corragio Group as a neutral facilitator, with a deep understanding of organizational and systems change, and the ability to contract with national experts on any given topic, has been instrumental in the success of Oregon communities moving toward sustainable relationships to improve health.
 As Oregon and the rest of the country continues to transform how health is achieved equitably, Coraggio Group is a proven expert in unifying public and private voices across the spectrum of health. ”

 We’d like to introduce you to Ninwa!
 Ninwa joins the Coraggio team as a Destination Strategy and Research Consultant, and… Read More

 We’d like to introduce you to our newest Coraggian and Office Coordinator, Aimée Binford.
 Aimée joins us with a passion… Read More

 Organizations have been challenged over the last 18 months to continually reimagine how and where we do our work.
 While… Read More